papa-torb/adtruth/README.md

 **2. Collect** → AdTruth automatically tracks visitor behavior and fraud signals

-**3. Analyze** → Our ML models identify suspicious patterns in real-time
+**3. Analyze** → Our ML models calculate fraud rates for each traffic source

-**4. Protect** → View your fraud analytics dashboard and optimize campaigns
+**4. Optimize** → See platform-by-platform fraud rates (e.g., "Google: 11%, Instagram: 63%")

-**5. Contribute** → Your anonymized data helps protect the entire network
+**5. Reallocate** → Shift budget from high-fraud platforms to channels with real customers

 Zero configuration.
 No maintenance.
 Just install and go.